 Chain Failure Fatigue – Grape Sorter Case Study

-To address the chain failure fatigue caused by the pulsation, Diamond recommended Diamond series ANSI 60-2 riveted roller chain with press-fit link and center plates.
-Unlike slip-fit link plates, which can accelerate fatigue failures due to flexibility, press-fit link plates provide rigid support at each tension point delivering significantly greater fatigue strength.
+To address the chain fatigue caused by the pulsation, Diamond recommended ANSI 60T-2 riveted roller chain with press-fit center plate construction.
+Unlike slip-fit plates which can accelerate fatigue failures due to flexibility, press-fit plates provide rigid support at each tension point.

-Following the change to press-fit construction, this manufacturer saw in increase in uptime of two to three times versus the slip-fit style chain.
-That amounted to a savings of approximately $10,000 per instance.
+Following the switch to press-fit construction, the manufacturer saw a significant increase in uptime—two to three times that of the competitor’s slip-fit style chain.
+In the first year, this amounted to a savings of approximately $10,000 per line.